20 Apr Montreal Bachelor Party review: How to impress 15 NYC guys who have done it all

 - Exclusive bachelor-party-built house in the heart of downtown: 4 floors, 4500 sq feet, 6 bedrooms (Click here for house brochure)

 - Bottle service two of the 3 nights, 8 bottles total.

 - 5 young and impressionable girls (not hookers) to party with them at the club each night so that they don’t stand around and stare at each other.

 - 6 girl lesbian show at the house.

 - Curling tournament (you’re in canada right?)

 When planning something of this scale, timing is everything.
 The key is to balance free time with scheduled events.
 Also, you want to calculate guys dropping out/getting too drunk as the day progresses.
 Big events like a suite party and topless beer pong are great afternoon activities since Montreal does not have a real boozy-brunch/pool party scene.
 The earlier, the better (well, after 12pm) as the guys and strippers are a lot “fresher”.
 Another strategy we implement with bigger groups is not stacking too many events, as some guys will never make it (or be able to keep up).

 Two weeks before the event, I sent over a tentative itinerary to Donald and Bernie.
 We fine-tuned it a bit and the plans were in motion.
-I had the girls stocked, the clubs prepped, and the midget on standby.
+I had the girls stocked and the clubs prepped.